unmango/pulumi-homelab/README.md

-# xyz Pulumi Component Provider (TypeScript)
+# homelab Pulumi Component Provider (TypeScript)

 This repo is a boilerplate showing how to create a Pulumi component provider written in TypeScript.
-You can search-replace `xyz` with the name of your desired provider as a starting point for creating a component provider for your component resources.
+You can search-replace `homelab` with the name of your desired provider as a starting point for creating a component provider for your component resources.

-An example `StaticPage` [component resource](https://www.pulumi.com/docs/intro/concepts/resources/#components) is available in `provider/cmd/pulumi-resource-xyz/staticPage.ts`.
+An example `StaticPage` [component resource](https://www.pulumi.com/docs/intro/concepts/resources/#components) is available in `provider/cmd/pulumi-resource-homelab/staticPage.ts`.
 This component creates a static web page hosted in an AWS S3 Bucket.
 There is nothing special about `StaticPage` -- it is a typical component resource written in TypeScript.

 The component provider makes component resources available to other languages.
-The implementation is in `provider/cmd/pulumi-resource-xyz/provider.ts`.
+The implementation is in `provider/cmd/pulumi-resource-homelab/provider.ts`.
 Each component resource in the provider must have an implementation in the `construct` method to create an instance of the requested component resource and return its `URN` and state (outputs).
 There is an initial implementation that demonstrates an implementation of `construct` for the example `StaticPage` component.

 A code generator is available which generates SDKs in TypeScript, Python, Go and .NET which are also checked in to the `sdk` folder.
 The SDKs are generated from a schema in `schema.json`.
 This file should be kept aligned with the component resources supported by the component provider implementation.

 An example of using the `StaticPage` component in TypeScript is in `examples/simple`.

-Note that the provider plugin (`pulumi-resource-xyz`) must be on your `PATH` to be used by Pulumi deployments.
-In this case, `pulumi-resource-xyz` is a platform-specific binary that includes its Node.js dependency along with the provider code, created using [nexe](https://github.com/nexe/nexe).
+Note that the provider plugin (`pulumi-resource-homelab`) must be on your `PATH` to be used by Pulumi deployments.
+In this case, `pulumi-resource-homelab` is a platform-specific binary that includes its Node.js dependency along with the provider code, created using [nexe](https://github.com/nexe/nexe).
 By default, running `make install` will create the binary specific to your host environment, but you can override the binary target by passing in `make install target=<targe-string>` where `target-string` is a [valid nexe target](https://github.com/nexe/nexe#target-string--object).

-After running `make install`, `pulumi-resource-xyz` will be available in the `./bin` directory.
+After running `make install`, `pulumi-resource-homelab` will be available in the `./bin` directory.
 You can add this to your path in bash with `export PATH=$PATH:$PWD/bin`.

-If creating a provider for distribution to other users, they will need `pulumi-resource-xyz` directory on their `PATH`.
+If creating a provider for distribution to other users, they will need `pulumi-resource-homelab` directory on their `PATH`.
 See the Packaging section below for more on distributing the provider to users.

 ## Prerequisites